abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/use_case2-gcp.md

 ```

 ### Verify Docker access as Jenkins
+This step confirms that Jenkins can successfully run Docker commands.

 ```console
 sudo -u jenkins docker version
 ```

 ### Prepare Jenkins Workspace
-All files must be created as the Jenkins user inside the Jenkins workspace.
+All demo files must be created inside the Jenkins workspace so the pipeline can access them during execution.

 ### Switch to Jenkins user